Fort McCoy ArtiFACT: Crotal bell

+“Just hear those sleigh bells jingling, ring ting tingling, too.
+Come on, it’s lovely weather for a sleigh ride together with you.”
+The opening lyrics to the “Sleigh Ride” song paint a picture of a relaxing horse-drawn sleigh ride and maybe you can even hear the sounds made by the sleigh or “crotal” bells as the horse-drawn vehicle moves about.

-A composite photograph of a sleigh bell or crotal bell found at a Fort McCoy archaeology site is shown above.
-Crotal bells are hollow, enclosed objects with a pellet within and have at least one slit to allow the pellet to vibrate and create sound.
-They are often made of broze or brass.
-Most crotal bells were made from about 1845 to 1920.
+Crotal bells are hollow, enclosed objects with a hard pellet within and have at least one throat (slit), which allows the pellet to vibrate and create sound, much like how a rattle works.
+They are often made of bronze or brass and are either hung on a small leather and iron harness bracket above the horse’s collar or are driven into the wooden frame of the wagon or sleigh.

+Crotal bells have many other names including pellet bells, rumblers, sleigh bells, horse bells, hawk bells, and jingle bells.
+The majority of crotal bells were made from about 1845 to about 1920.

+Crotal bells were used on horse-drawn vehicles as a warning system to alert other horse-drawn vehicles of their presence.

 |Date Taken: